 How to Effectively Clean the Childcare Facility

-- Use the dish washing soap with warm water in cleaning toys.
+- Use the dishwashing soap with warm water in cleaning toys.
 Make sure to rinse it thoroughly and leave it in the sun to dry.
 Keep all of the teething toys in one box and make sure to wash and sanitize them at the end of each day.

 - Always clean any surface before applying the disinfectant.
 By now, we should know the difference between the two.
 Disinfecting the surface will not leave it clean.
-Also, keep in mind that disinfectants need to sit for a certain number of minutes for it to work effectively.
+Also, keep in mind that disinfectants need to sit for a certain number of minutes for them to work effectively.
 Our cleaner needs to read and understand the labels of all the cleaning chemicals before using any chemicals.

 - Never use vinegar as an alternative to disinfectant.
 Vinegar does not kill enough germs in a short period.